 Psy is a perfect example.
 Back in 2012, Super Junior, Girls’ Generation, and Big Bang were everywhere.
 The rapper?
 Less so.
 Psy had always been more controversial than popular in South Korea, but international fans hardly noticed the musician before his hit song.
 I was in Seoul after the song was released, but pre-craze, and it was pretty popular.
 But people were already sick of the song and the horse dance.
 The craze would have died down, and it would have been a summer hit.

-Then “Gangnam Style” went viral and now it’s cool to like Psy.
+Then “Gangnam Style” went viral and it was suddenly cool to like Psy.
 Which is great, he is a talented musician.
-But that doesn’t mean that K-pop itself isn’t innately valuable as a genre of music for the fans of it.
+But that doesn’t mean that Korean music itself isn’t innately valuable as a genre of music for the fans of it.

 If Korean entertainment purveyors want K-pop to become popular, it has to happen naturally.
-Jumping on something rather unimportant year and year again, while ignoring the adoration of those fans it already has, would be akin to rock stars turning their back on the fans have supported them since the start just in order to look into the camera of journalist.
+Jumping on something rather unimportant year and year again, while ignoring the adoration of those fans it already has, would be akin to rock stars turning their back on the fans have supported them since the start just in order to appeal to seemingly higher-class classical music audiences.

 K-pop, you’ve made it.
 You’re a multi-million dollar genre of music with fans around the globe.
 Grow up and stop looking for validation.
 Not everyone likes, or talks about, metal.
 That doesn’t mean it’s not a real thing.
 But it doesn’t mean that bigtime metal musicians snatch up the most random bit of publicity from whatever outlet that doesn’t usually cover metal.